Research and record biographical information about 6 historical women and discuss the impacts of their contributions.

 Look no further for Women’s History Month ideas to pack your lessons full of influential female figures!

-A 15-slide PowerPoint that celebrates women inventors.
-A cut and paste activity for young students exploring shapes and patterns with the female programmer, Ada Lovelace.
+Teach about the most influential female inventors in history with this 15-slide instructional slide deck.
+Explore shapes and patterns with the female programmer, Ada Lovelace, with this cut-and-paste activity for young students.
 A 15-slide PowerPoint to use as a shared reading activity about Clara Barton.

 A 15-slide PowerPoint to use as a shared reading activity about Clara Barton.